 The slow start

 The beginning of my quest to earn a million bucks didn’t start at the point where I had the epitome.
 I believe it started way before that – after my graduation from the University of Waterloo, back in 2003.
 Why that point?
 I consider that point in my life to be the time that I joined the real world or the workforce or whatever you call it.
 I got a terrible start to that new life.
 I was saddled with more than $30,000 in student loan debt after graduation (that meant I was worth less than nothing), had no job (did anyone remember the dot.com bust?), needed to maintain a car and a girlfriend (what??? having a girlfriend was expensive when you were unemployed).
 Finding employment wasn’t easy and it was frustrating.
-I applied to any job that I think I qualified and attended numerous interviews.
+I applied for any job that I think I qualified and attended numerous interviews.
 I went to a few multiple-round interviews, but no job offer.
 The reality of the real world wasn’t kind at all.

 My first big break